 - location: Parque Nacional Los Glaciares

 The forecast from the visitor center was still dubious when we checked in.
 The weather calls for rain the entire day 1 of our trip and most likely day 2.
-The 2nd and 3rd days of the loop are the most crucial sections since those are the days include where the more dangerous Tyrolean Traverse takes place, glacial crossing, Paso del Viento, exposure sections, Paso Huemul, and steep downhill through occurs.
+The 2nd and 3rd days of the loop are the most crucial sections since those are the days include where the more dangerous portions take place such as the Tyrolean Traverse, glacial crossing, Paso del Viento, exposure sections, Paso Huemul, and steep downhill.
 The 1st day is mostly getting to the impressive section of the loop and the 4th day was for getting out.
 Given all those factors, we decided to go forward with the circuit.
 However, we would make a judgement call on the day 2 section depending on the weather.
 If it was ok, we’d attempt the section.
 If it was bad, we’d hold up at the Campamento Laguna Toro for an extra day.
 Then if day 3 was clear, we’d day hike up to Paso del Viento before returning to Campamento Laguna Toro.
 And we’d then hike out the same way we entered on day 4.

 At the visitor center, there is also an orientation video they’ve made for those that want to attempt the Huemul Circuit that is worth your time.
 Below are some of the key navigation points and Tyrolean Traverse harness setup from the video.

 For food, we still had about 2.5 dinner’s worth of dehydrated meals and several cliff bars for breakfast (we tend just hit the trails right away in the morning and not cook breakfast).
 So we bought some bread, cheese, lunch meat including some nice cured pork, and of course chocolate and candy.
-I did buy a liter for pop to drink that night and use for water bottle.
-Even though I was no where in finishing it, we welcomed the flat sugar water the first day of the trek.
+I did buy a liter of pop to drink post Fitz Roy & Laguna Torres trek and eventually to use the bottle as a water bottle going forward.
+Even though I was no where in finishing the drink, we welcomed the flat sugar water the first day of the Humeul trek.

 After a trip to the ATM and bus stop to buy tickets, we headed to Patagonia Hikes to reserve our Tyrolean Traverse equipment.
 Below is the required equipment the rangers need to check for you to attempt the Huemul Circuit.